 Sources of Strength is an evidence-led, upstream youth suicide prevention training program that aims to help teens before they reach the point of crisis.
 The program uses an active learning model centered on:

 •seeking outside help

 •building connection with other peers and trusted adults

-This program focuses on positive psychology to create a social change of behavior, spreading connection, acceptance hope, help and strength to everyone.
+By focusing on positive psychology, the program aims to create a social change of behavior, spreading connection, acceptance hope, help and strength to everyone.